wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.5.3 =
+* [New] For those who can't manage to automatically update their local copy of our premium add-ons, we've added a link to manually download the zip file.
+You'll find it under the Plugins screen, once you've entered and saved the corresponding license key under Slimstat > Add-ons.
+* [Update] The [Update Checker](https://github.com/YahnisElsts/plugin-update-checker) library has been updated to version 4.4.
+* [Fix] The world map was not being displayed correctly if no data points were available for the selected time range (thank you, Michel).

 = 4.7.5.2 =
 * [Update] You can now customize the amount of dots displayed on the World Map, under Slimstat > Settings > Reports > Access Log and World Map.
 Thank you, [service4](https://wordpress.org/support/topic/new-geolocation-map-with-cities/).
 * [Fix] A dependency error was being highlighted for one of our premium add-ons under certain circumstances.
 Thank you, Peter.